Header

 PROG REVIEWER

 Those guys definitly are terrific musicians and they have the right influences.
-If you love classic synphonic prog rock of the 70īs you must get to know BBT.
+If you love classic symphonic prog rock of the 70īs you must get to know BBT.
 And more important: they know how to write excellent tunes in that vein with much personality and a style of their own.
 Itīs really refreshing to find a band that sounds so familiar and yet had something so up to date and unique.
 By the way, hardcore proggers will love the 17 minute epic Wide Open Sea for its many twists and turns, coupled with fine mellotron waves.

-Production is crystaline: you can hear everything.
+Production is simply brilliant: you can hear everything.
 And the band haa the luck to find a very fine singer in the person of David Longdon, who not only has a good voice, but also knows how to give the songs the right emotional interpretation.
 As if that was not good enough the guy also plays several other instruments (among them a mean flute!)!
 Iīm looking forward to hear their newst releases.

 Conclusion: a must have to any prog collection.
 Highly recommended!!